By: Steve King

 Strategic thinking is a critical business skill needed to anticipate and plan for contextual changes inside or outside an organization.
 For example, when product pricing changes, what impact will it have on inventory needs?
 Some leaders naturally think this way and some don’t.
 Again, this orientation to think systemically is a strategic capability needed throughout the leadership ranks.

 At the Center for Professional and Executive Development, we have built learning experiences aimed at all four of these distinctions in strategic capability.
-For example, our program Leadership: Aligning Your Organization for Performance is directed at the third distinction focused on alignment and organizational design.
 With different clients, we often mix, match, and reconfigure based on their unique needs and circumstances.
 But we seem to find time and again that those needs stem from one or more of these strategic distinctions.

 About the Instructor: Steve King